-Innovation follower among group members (Austria, Belgium, france, Ireland, Luxembourg, Netherlands, Slovenia and the UK) according to European Innovation Scoreboard 2015, prepared by European Commission.
-Slovenia has also been listed very high on 2016 Bloomberg Innovation Index.
-Among 50 world's most innovative economies Slovenia ranks 24th place.
+Slovenia has also been listed on the 2019 Bloomberg Innovation Index.
+Among 50 world's most innovative economies Slovenia ranks 31st place.

-According to the estimate, in 2014 the share of gross domestic expenditure on R&D (GERD) in GDP was 2.39%, which is above EU average.
-Most of the funds for R&D in Slovenia were provided by the business enterprise sector, i.e. 77% of total funds (Source: Statistical office of the Republic of Slovenia).
+According to the estimate, in 2017 the share of gross domestic expenditure on R&D (GERD) in GDP was 1.86%, which is slightly under EU average.
+Most of the funds for R&D in Slovenia were provided by the business enterprise sector, i.e. 75% of total funds (Source: Statistical Office of the Republic of Slovenia).

 Latest figures by Eurostat reveal that the percentage of research and development personnel of the total labour force is over the EU-28 average.
-More than 21,000 scientists, researchers and developers are active in Slovenia and around 1,400 people are employed in the start-up and some 1,000 in spin-off companies.
+More than 14,700 scientists, researchers and developers are active in Slovenia.

 The core part of the European Innovation Scoreboard (EIS) is the calculation of the Summary Innovation Index (SII) among EU-28 Member States.
 Countries are classified into 4 groups depending on their average innovation performance.

-- Innovation leaders: Denmark, Finland, Germany and Sweden.
+- Innovation leaders: Denmark, Finland, the Netherlands and Sweden.

-- Innovation followers: Austria, Belgium, France, Ireland, Luxembourg, the Netherlands, United Kingdom and Slovenia.
+- Innovation followers: Austria, Belgium, Estonia, France, Germany, Ireland, Luxembourg, and United Kingdom.

-- Moderate innovators: Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Lithuania, Malta, Poland, Portugal, Slovakia and Spain.
+- Moderate innovators: Croatia, Cyprus, the Czech Republic, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Slovakia, Slovenia and Spain.